 What the MAC Law Enforcement Concussion Baseline Testing Program Provides

-In addition we can provide:
+In addition to the testing itself, we can also provide:

 - Presentations to officers and administration on the risks, symptoms and proper diagnosis of concussions and TBIs